lichtkind/App-Dir-Goto/README.md

 - `--add <dir>:<name> > <lpos> . add <dir> under <name> and <lpos>, only <dir> is required`
 - `--del[ete] <ID> . . . . . . . delete entry with <ID> in all but special lists "all" and "bin"`
-- `--rem[ove] <ID> . . . . . . . remove entry from specified , but not from special list "all", "bin"`
+- `--rem[ove] <ID> . . . . . . . remove entry from specified, but not from special list "all", "bin"`
 - `--move <IDa> > <IDb>. . . . . move entry <IDa> to position (of) <IDb>`
 - `--copy <IDa> > <IDb>. . . . . copy entry <IDa> to position (of) <IDb>`
 - `--name <ID>:<name>. . . . . . (re-)name entry, resolve conflict like configured`